andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/02-saetre.md

 "Ok that's fair"

 Sondre whips me up a leftover burrito and a hot cup of joe.
-We split a beer and the combination of it all somehow enlivens.
-I muster enough energy to toss a wad of clothes into my backpack for a slumber party in S&aelig;tre.
+We split a beer and the combination of it all somehow enlivens my somnolent soul.
+I muster enough energy to toss a wad of clothes into my backpack for our slumber party in S&aelig;tre.

 We venture down to the basement where he walks up to a car whose tail is plugged into the wall and clicks some button on his phone to make it beep.
 He starts